-Temporomandibular Disorders affects millions of people each year.
+TMD affects millions of people each year.
 The prevalence of TMD is between 5% to 12% of the general population.
 It is also twice as common in women as men.
 (1, 2) In addiiton it is the second most common MSK disorder (chronic low back pain is number one).(1)

-Pain from the Temporomandibular Joint (jaw pain or pain in front of the ear).
+Pain directly over the Temporomandibular Joint (jaw line pain or pain in front of the ear).

 DIAGNOSIS OF TMD